vordgi/robindoc/docs/03-customization/02-tools/get-page-content.md

 `getPageContent` is obtained as a result of [initializing Robindoc](../../01-getting-started/03-initialization.md).

 It can be used, for example, for search functionality.
 For more details on general search configuration, refer to the [Search](../03-search.md) page.
-For framework-specific setup, refer to the [App Organization](../../01-getting-started/04-app-organization/README.md) page.
+For Next.js-specific setup, refer to the [App Organization](../../01-getting-started/04-app-organization.md) page.

 ```ts
 const searchResults = [];